 - 1. The BOARD or GENERAL MANAGER, as applicable, has determined that the PUBLIC WORKS, SUPPLIES, or SERVICES can be provided only by one firm and that efforts to seek competition would be futile. - 2.
-For PROFESSIONAL and NONPROFESSIONAL SERVICE CONTRACTS, when the BOARD or GENERAL MANAGER, as applicable, determines that it is in the best interests of SACRT to solicit only one consultant or to amend an existing SERVICE CONTRACT without compliance with the competitive solicitation procedures set forth in Article III. - 3.
-For SERVICES related to litigation against or by SACRT, including but not limited to expert witnesses and outside counsel, when the CHIEF COUNSEL determines that it is in the best interests of SACRT to solicit only one consultant or to amend an existing SERVICE Contract without compliance with the competitive solicitation procedures set forth in Article III. - 4.
-For cleaning and maintenance NONPROFESSIONAL SERVICES to be provided by a Property and Business Improvement District ("PBID") that includes SacRT property or facilities within its boundaries, when the
+For PROFESSIONAL and NONPROFESSIONAL SERVICE CONTRACTS, including SERVICES related to litigation against or by SACRT, when the BOARD or GENERAL MANAGER, as applicable, determines that it is in the best interests of SACRT to solicit only one consultant or to amend an existing SERVICE CONTRACT without compliance with the competitive solicitation procedures set forth in Article III. - 3.
+For SERVICES related to litigation against or by SACRT, including but not limited to expert witnesses and outside counsel, when the CHIEF COUNSEL determines that it is in the best interests of SACRT to solicit only one consultant or to amend an existing SERVICE Contract without compliance with the competitive solicitation procedures set forth in Article III.

-BOARD or GENERAL MANAGER, as applicable, determines that the SERVICES can be more efficiently provided by the PBID than by soliciting another vendor.

-5. For SUPPLIES or PUBLIC WORKS upon a declaration of emergency supported by a 4/5ths vote of the BOARD.
+- 3. For cleaning and maintenance NONPROFESSIONAL SERVICES to be provided by a Property and Business Improvement District ("PBID") that includes SacRT property or facilities within its boundaries, when the BOARD or GENERAL MANAGER, as applicable, determines that the SERVICES can be more efficiently provided by the PBID than by soliciting another vendor. - 4.
+For SUPPLIES or PUBLIC WORKS upon a declaration of emergency supported by a 4/5ths vote of the BOARD.